VitaHEX-Games/HexFlow-Launcher/README.md

     %NAME% (%REGION%) [%ID%]

-The result should look like this:
+The result should look like this (please notice the square brackets):

     Cars 2 (US) [UCUS-98766].iso